 Safeguarding in early years

 Early years and childcare practitioners are in a unique position to observe changes in a child's behaviour or appearance which give rise to concern about their well-being.
-They also have a duty to comply with the safeguarding and welfare requirements of the Early Years Foundation Stage (DfE 2014) as set out in section 40 of the Childcare Act 2006.
+They also have a duty to comply with the safeguarding and welfare requirements of the Statutory Framework for the Early Years Foundation Stage as set out in section 40 of the Childcare Act 2006.

 For safeguarding concerns about a child in your care or for advice, support or to make an enquiry please contact the Multi Agency Safeguarding Hub (MASH) on 01432 260800.